HONEY · GRAYANOTOXIN

 Pyrrolizidine alkaloids (PA) — a separate class of liver-toxic and DNA-damaging alkaloids that the USDA itself calls "the most widespread poisonous plant problem affecting humans, animals, and insects worldwide" — not tested.

-Quinolizidine alkaloids from lupines (the same class as the lupinine in the Water vector): not tested.
+Quinolizidine alkaloids from lupines (the class documented in the Water vector): not tested.

 Tremetol (in the case of bees foraging white snakeroot or rayless goldenrod near dairy regions): not tested.